 Galvanized steel wire rope can be very different in their construction.
 For instance they may possess a different amount of strands, different lays cores/centers and diameters.
 Our more simplistic range of galvanized rope has something to suit most common tasks.
 So if you need a specific rope and can’t find it here, please contact us as we can usually help.

-Do call us today on 01384 78004 to discuss your particular requirements and our team of experts will be on hand to provide support and guidance.
+Do call us today on 01384 78004 to discuss your particular requirements.
+Our team of experts will be on hand to provide support and guidance.

 Our steel wire rope is utilised across many industries including: Lifting gear, agriculture, search and rescue, dock yards, shipping, manufacturing, engineering, construction and forestry.
 The uses of galvanized steel rope are incredibly vast and varied.
 This is because they offer a strong and reliable form of protective barriers, anchoring applications and lifting operations and more.

 Galvanised steel rope is often used in the industries mentioned because of the added protection of the galvanization process.
 Also the wide array of end fixings that can be attached to the rope.
-Fitting to most anchor points is achieved with special fittings.
-They also enable adjustment to the required tension.
+These allow easy attachment to most anchor points and some fittings also enable adjustment to the required tension.

 Steel W.R can be used alone, or else with other equipment. washing lines, picture hanging, bike locks, barriers, guard rails, hanging shelving, stair rails and even bridge suspension are examples of rope uses.
 Wire rope cable pullers, winches or a W.R electric hoist, all use galvanized rope.
 The rope replaces the more commonly seen chain on these types of devices.
 We can also supply non-rotating wire rope and compacted rope as well as stainless steel ropes